 This is exactly when Cialdini’s Universal Rules can help – they are perfect to brainstorm against to help you articulate persuasive arguments that will make sense to others.
 You can see red10 ‘s brainstorming list here.

 Bringing us back to the Universal Rule of Contrast

 My experience is that whatever the situation, the other party always has a contrasting figure in their heads.

 Whether it is a consultancy talking day rates, or a project talking timelines, the people we are talking to will have had some experiences that have led them to set a figure in their mind.

-Can you ask them which consultancies they’ve used for tasks like this before?
+Perhaps you can ask them which consultancies they’ve used for tasks like this before.
 If you know some of them, then you’ll immediately know the price range that they will contrast yours with.

 Could you share with them, honestly, the timelines that your peers – or possibly even their competitors – have set against similar projects and therefore correctly position their contrast before you make your proposal?